neverawake/hello-world/README.md

 6
 >>> len('中文'.encode('utf-8'))
 6
-总结，在编码过程中尽量使用utf-8进行编码，或者使用统一的字符。       开头一般使用：  # -*- coding: utf-8 -*-
+be advised. use the same code to code in one program. the first line is always：  # -*- coding: utf-8 -*-

-%是python中的格式化     %%表示一个%    %d整数（替换）      %f浮点数      %s字符串（替换），可以把任何数据类型转换为字符串     %s十六进制整数
+'%'	 # format
+'%%'	 # one '%'
+'%d'	 # int replace
+'%f'	 # float
+'%s'	 # str replace any data type into str
+'%s' 	 # hexadecimal int
 example：
-'age: %s. male: %s' % (24,True)     #   %s表示替换
-'age: 24. male: True'
+'age: %s. male: %s' % (24,True)     #   '%s' means replace 'age: 24. male: True'
-'growth rate: %d %%' %10        #可以用两个%%转义成%
+'growth rate: %d %%' %10      	  # two '%%' is transfered into one '%'
 'growth rate: 10 %'

 little question: